 - elevating and magnifying underrepresented groups in mainstream media stories; and,

 - in a few select cases, supporting key California journalism institutions.

 Today, we are pleased to announce support to five institutions, listed below.

-For many of these, we worked in close partnership with the Barr Foundation in Boston, which is announcing today its own grantmaking effort focused on journalism.
+For some of these, we worked in partnership with the Barr Foundation in Boston, which is announcing today its own grantmaking effort focused on journalism.
 This partnership with Barr demonstrates how foundations can share knowledge, partner constructively to advance a common agenda, and minimize the amount of work required of our grantees.

 We encourage you to explore these institutions, and their good work, by clicking on the organization names below.
 We will continue to update this list as additional grants are made in the coming months.